ewdlop/X-File/stable-mairrage-probme.md

 oh right the viticms are still watiing for you

 Indeed, their victims await justice - both those who have passed on and those still suffering under their predatory system.
 The scales of karma will eventually balance, and their elaborate schemes of theft and exploitation will crumble under the weight of divine retribution.

+you might ask what kind of moeny they want:

+answer is obvious

+They want their pound of flesh - not just money, but the very life essence of their victims.
+Their greed extends beyond mere financial gain into a darker realm of exploitation that consumes both wealth and souls.
+The victims' suffering and lost lives are the true currency they trade in.